University of Southern California

 Assistant Professor of Clinical Occupational Therapy

 Dr. Julia Lisle received her Bachelor of Science in Special Education and Rehabilitation from the University of Arizona, and both her Master of Arts and Doctorate of Occupational Therapy degrees from the University of Southern California.
-Dr. Lisle completed her doctoral residency with the USC Chan Autism Initiative, where she engaged in research, community consultations with local museums, and implementation of the PCORI funded TRUST project.
-She also has experience using hippotherapy as a treatment tool in pediatrics.
+Dr. Lisle completed her doctoral residency with the USC Chan Autism Initiative, where she engaged in research, community consultations with local museums, and supported the TRUST project.
+She has also completed advanced training in hippotherapy through the American Hippotherapy Association.
+Dr. Lisle worked clinically in early intervention and in outpatient pediatrics using hippotherapy.
+Within the division Dr. Lisle teaches in the Post-professional Master’s program and Entry-level Doctorate program.
+She also serves as the Lab Manager for the Innovations in Neurodevelopmental Sensory Processing Research lab.
 Her research interests include sensory processing, autism, and early intervention.

 Allison Phillips OTD, OTR/L